kdominiaq/Matrix/README.md

 # Matrix

 Matrix class implementation with template base, which allows using float and double variable types.
-Also, the class provides a mathematic multiplication operator $$"\cdot"$$.
+Also, the class provides a mathematic multiplication operator "*".
 ## Main goal
 Matrix class has a static function: "compute_grad" to compute partial derivatives of matrices multiplication operation in regard to the first input of matrix multiplication and in regard to the second argument of Matrix multiplication e.g. Z = X* Y and goal is to compute "*".